Most Famous Guest: Sir Winston Churchill.

 The gardens, all 36 acres of them, are very beautiful too, and make for some very peaceful, atmospheric, evening strolls.
 The more active among you will appreciate the tennis courts plus you can watch falconry exhibits or try your hand at archery, croquet or boules on the castle grounds.

 All sorts of other sporting activities can also be arranged at the hotel; The staff at Glenapp are consistently helpful and can organize all sorts of things in the local area such as boat trip adventures as far out as Ailsa Craig, fishing (river salmon fishing & sea fishing) hikes around the Galloway Forest Park, horse riding, golf, cycling and plenty more.

-Sometimes overlooked by the more famous Highlands to the north, this part of Scotland is, to the more savvy traveller, a hidden beauty.
+Usually overshadowed by the more famous Highlands to the north, this part of Scotland is, to the more savvy traveller, a hidden beauty.
 Just up the road from the castle hotel there is the Galloway Forest Park, Scotland’s largest and an area of wild scenery; mountains, forests and rivers.

 There is history here too, Ayrshire has over 40 castles scattered around and was the homeland of 14 Scottish clans including the Campbells, the Montgomerys, the Wallaces, the Hunters and the Hamiltons.
 It is also the birthplace to probably Scotland’s greatest cultural icons writers; Robert Burns.

 In terms of access Glenapp Castle Hotel is just over 40 miles from Glasgow Prestwick Airport and about 70 miles from the city of Glasgow and its man international airport in nearby Paisley.
 Transfers can of course be arranged to and from these airports by the hotel.

 Originally commissioned as a private residence for James Hunter, the local Deputy Lord Lieutenant of the County, the castle was designed by one of Britain’s most famous architects of the time, David Bryce, from Edinburgh.
 At the time, the mid 19th century, Scotland was undergoing a revival of what was known as Scottish Baronial architecture.

 Much of the walled gardens surrounding the castle were designed by another famous figure of the time, Gertrude Jekyll.
 She was a renowned horticulturist and garden designer who created hundreds of gardens in her lifetime and also wrote countless books on the subject.

 Finished in 1870 the castle remained in the hands of the Hunter family until 1917 when it was bought, again as a private residence, by the First Earl of Inchcape, James Mackay, a former British colonial administrator in India.

 She caused something of a scandal within the family when she eloped with one of the better known faces from the silent movie era, Dennis Wyndham, in 1917 and was disinherited until the marriage was annulled in 1922, and she was then welcomed back into the family and into Glenapp.

 Glenapp Castle itself was to also in a small way cement its place in history when in 1944 Winston Churchill came to stay at Glenapp Castle.
 He wasn’t taking a relaxing break at the height of WW2 though he was there to consult with the head of the house; the now Lord Inchcape, who in his role as chairman of the shipping company P&O, was sought out by Churchill to provide logistical advice about the upcoming D-day landings, which were to become of course one of the defining elements of the war.

 It took a full six years until the year 2000 to be finally opened as a hotel but within a short time it would become known as one of Scotland’s best castle hotels, winning many accolades and awards along the way, including, as mentioned above, a Michelin Star.

 - Concierge Services